... (a musical biography) ...

 ... (additional professional background) ...

-He was also certified by ASQ as a Six Sigma Green Belt (CSSGB) during work as a senior systems analyst at Here Technologies, one of the leading map & location-based service companies - largely while they were a subsidiary of NOKIA.
+He was also certified by ASQ as a Six Sigma Green Belt (CSSGB) during work as a senior systems analyst at Here Technologies, one of the world’s leading map & location-based service companies - largely while they were a subsidiary of NOKIA.

 While working on Here's worldwide MfG/Operations team, his assignments included process ownership, design & continuous improvement efforts across various projects for international production teams but were predominately focused around public transit information & premium 2D/3D visual product integration into processes, interfaces & product releases for maps & services seen in everyday application & use around the world today.
-He regularly traveled throughout North America, Europe, Asia, and Central America to work and coordinate with many workgroups within the organization, sometimes serving as Product Owner on projects in an Agile environment.
+He regularly traveled throughout North America, Europe, Asia, and Central America to work and coordinate with many workgroups in the organization, sometimes serving as Product Owner on projects in an Agile environment.

-In 2014, he left Here & took time off from other work to travel, run & camp around U.S., visiting 35 of 50 states over the course of a year.
+In 2014, he left Here & took time off from work to travel, run & camp around U.S., visiting 35 of 50 states over the course of a year.
 While traveling he found a home on the Big Island of Hawaii, where he resumed freelance work as a composer, arranger, performer, guitarist and is developing & maintaining an orchard.

 He continues to use his analyst background periodically as a community contributor to the award-winning #CitizenSleuth project overseen by Center for Public Integrity.
 Some of his research, done in conjunction with a few other individuals, has contributed to legal filings against government officials by Campaign Legal Center.